dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 ## Vectorization

-Vectorization refers to the process of converting strings to numbers.
+<span class='green'>Vectorization refers to the process of converting strings to numbers.
 These numbers which are then fed to neural networks to do their thing.
 There are various ways we can convert these strings into numbers.
-This process is also called feature extraction or feature encoding.
-In this techniques we will often encounter with the word **Vocabulary**, vocab is nothing but collection of unique words or characters depending on how we want.
+This process is also called feature extraction or feature encoding.</span> In this techniques we will often encounter with the word **Vocabulary**, vocab is nothing but collection of unique words or characters depending on how we want.

 We will make this concrete with example.